 A blending function is used to smooth the transition between the two models as the distance from the wall increases.
 In this case the function i) tends to one at the wall, ii) tends to zero at the farfield and iii) transitions at around half the distance between these two points, and does it without user interaction or a priori knowledge of the flowfield.
 This approach allows the model to achieve a similar performance to the standard $k - \omega$ model in boundary layers subjected to adverse pressure gradients, without the dependency on free-stream conditions and has shown to be identical to the $k - \varepsilon$ when dealing with free shear layers.
 The BSL model was found to predict poorly the separation region of cases with severe adverse pressure gradients which motivated further modifications to the model and gave the impetus for the development of the SST version [31].
-The SST version further accounts for the transport of the principal turbulent shear stress and does it through a modified definition of the eddy viscosity in the BSL model, which assumes a proportional relation between the shear stress and the turbulent kinetic energy.
-The model also uses closure coefficients that are computed by blending the corresponding constants of the $k - \varepsilon$ and the $k - \omega$ models and have been refined from experience [38][39].
+The SST version further accounts for the transport of the principal turbulent shear stress and does it through a modified definition of the eddy viscosity in the BSL model also uses closure coefficients that are computed by blending the corresponding constants of the $k - \varepsilon$ and the $k - \omega$ models and have been refined from experience [38][39].